ActiveState/blog-posts/upgrading-to-5.24.md

 Note that when I say "support" I mean that the community of people working on Perl as a whole will work on bugs and security issues during this time frame.
 This is not commercial support.
-If you want that, well, that's one of the reasons you become an ActiveState customer!
+If you want that, well, that's one of the reasons to become an ActiveState customer!

 Jesse's plan worked, and we've seen yearly releases in April (or May or June) every year from 2010's 5.12.0 to 2016's 5.24.0.